You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 How Does Ketamine Feel?

-It can be hard to slow down and notice in our chaotic and demanding world (and mind!).
-During a ketamine dosing session there is space to explore something very different than the daily routine.
+Slowing down and noticing in our chaotic and demanding world can be complex.
+During a ketamine dosing session, there is space to explore something very different from daily life.

-Ketamine’s effects last for approximately 45 minutes.
-You may feel distanced from your body during your journey, with altered perceptions that can often feel expansive or non-ordinary.
+Ketamine’s effects last approximately 45 minutes.
+During your journey, you may feel distanced from your body and have altered perceptions that can often feel expansive or non-ordinary.
 Your motor and verbal abilities will be reduced, so you’ll lie down or recline comfortably during the experience.
-Often, eyeshades and headphones playing music are used to allow for maximum benefits.
+Frequently, eyeshades and headphones playing music are used to allow for maximum benefits.

-During the days and weeks that follow a ketamine session, it is a time of ripe opportunity to begin turning insights into actions.
-Using this time window effectively is important for your growth—participating in follow-up integration sessions can be very helpful in supporting your treatment goals.
+The days and weeks following a ketamine session are ripe for turning insights into actions.
+Effectively using this time window is essential for your growth.
+Participating in follow-up integration sessions can be very helpful in supporting your treatment goals.

 pexels-alex-green